Faculty

 Lucas Harris is pleased to have moved the base for his freelance lute activities to Toronto early in 2004.

 Lucas began his musical life as a jazz guitarist in his hometown of Phoenix, AZ, and began to experiment with lutes during his liberal arts studies at Pomona College (Claremont, CA), where he graduated summa cum laude in 1996.
-He received his early music training during two years in Europe, first at the Civica Scuola di Musica di Milano as one of the first scholars of the Marco Fodella Foundation, then at the Hochschule für Künste Bremen.
+He received his early music training during two years in Europe, first in Italy at the Civica Scuola di Musica di Milano as one of the first scholars of the Marco Fodella Foundation, then in Germany at the Hochschule für Künste Bremen.
 Since returning to North America in 1998, Lucas has quickly become one of the foremost continuo lutenists in the U.S. and Canada: he has been engaged for concerts and recordings by many ensembles such as The Harp Consort, Apollo's Fire, New York Collegium, The Toronto Consort, Seattle Baroque and the Smithsonian Chamber Players.
-Lucas is now a regular lutenist with Tafelmusik Baroque Orchestra and several other ensembles in Toronto.
+Lucas is now a regular lutenist with Tafelmusik Baroque Orchestra and many other ensembles in Toronto.

 Borys studied harpsichord with Michael Jarvis in Canada and with Arthur Haas at the Eastman School of Music and the State University of New York at Stony Brook, as well as Baroque performance practice with lutenist Paul O'Dette.
 Upon the completion of his doctoral degree at Stony Brook he was awarded the Samuel Baron Prize, given to an outstanding graduate.
 He is known for his strong interest in historical dance and its influence on instrumental music.
 In addition he carries out harpsichord maintenance duties for institutions and private owners in the Toronto area.
+Visit his web site for more information.

 Guillaume Bernardi is a Toronto-based stage director and teacher.
 His directing work covers a wide range of genres, from theatre and opera to movement pieces.
 An artist of great depth and versatility, Bernardi has collaborated with many leading figures in the world of music, theatre and dance, including conductors René Jacobs; singers Suzie LeBlanc and Andreas Scholl; and choreographers Peter Chin, Heidi Strauss and New York-based Trisha Brown.